The Tenant Settings page of the dashboard allows you to configure various settings related to your Auth0 tenant.

 Learn more about Single Sign On.

-Global Client Information
+Global Application Information

 The Global Client ID and Global Client Secret are used to generate tokens for legacy Auth0 APIs.
 Typically, you will not need these values.
 If you need to have the global client secret changed, please contact support.